lightningkite/lk-react-starter/README.md

 _Read more about environment variables and deployment modes in Vite:_ [https://vitejs.dev/guide/env-and-mode.html](https://vitejs.dev/guide/env-and-mode.html)

 Vite uses dotenv to load environment variables.
-Values in `.env.production` will override those in `.env` when doing a production build.
+Values in `.env.production` or `.env.staging` will override those in `.env` when doing a production build.

 **VITE_BACKEND_HTTP_URL** is the default backend URL for the deployment.
 The actual backend URL being used can still be customized using the developer options on the login screen